Bachelor of Science in Forensic Science

 Research

 Forensic science research is evolving in parallel with scientific developments.
-New specialities are appearing, such as the use of DNA in identifying individuals.
+New specialities are appearing, such as forensics applied to the environment or understanding and processing digital markers.
 Research positions at the university are often of limited duration, but can lead to jobs in leading laboratories, applied universities or responsibilities in specialist units in the police, judiciary and public administration.

 Other areas and sectors